Steem-FOSSbot/steem-fossbot-voter/docs/usage-guide.md

 From the dashboard you control nearly everything.
 The notable exceptions are

-1. Heroku app variable (AKA environment variables), where you set very private data, such as your Steem posting key, username, email address, etc.
+1. Heroku app variables (AKA environment variables), where you set very private data, such as your Steem posting key, username, email address, etc.
 2. Automatic running of the bot.
 To run an iteration of your bot every ```X``` minutes, you need to use a scheduler.
 This is discussed in more detail in the [installation guide](/docs/installation.md).

 ## The Dashboard